void

 例文

-This ticket is void without the official stamp.
+The ticket is void without a signature.

-Your application became void after the deadline passed.
+The contract became void after the deadline passed.

 空所、空間